 “Of course,” she said.

 She should have guessed, for thirty miles away a serial killer was terrorizing the small town of Collingwood.
-The necks of five young women had been viciously severed, and their stomachs had been repeatedly slashed with a thin knife.
+The necks of five young women had been viciously severed, and their stomachs had repeatedly been slashed with a thin knife.
 Their corpses were then wrapped tightly in clear plastic sheets.
-For a final indignity, they were each left along a roadside just inches from the pavement, as if the killer was anxious to show off his artwork.
+And for a final indignity, they were each left along a roadside just inches from the pavement, as if the killer was anxious to show off his artwork.

 “It’s been a while since the last victim was found, hasn’t it?”
 Hera said.